Kami/raspberry-pi-ham-radio/README.md

 ## Notes

-This setup assumes weather station can connect to a WiFi network which is needed for for operation.
+This setup assumes weather station can connect to a WiFi network which is needed for the operation.

 If there is no WiFi network available where you want to deploy this setup, you can configure Rasperry Pi to acts as an Access Point to which Weather Station can connect.